mattfeltonma/azure-labs/azure-spring-cloud/README.md

     `az extension add --name spring-cloud`

 3. Record your tenant id of the Azure AD instance associated with the subscription you will be deploying to.
+This will be used for the tenantId parameter of the template.

     `az account show --subscription mysubscription --query tenantId --output tsv`

 4. Get the object id of the security principal (user, managed identity, service principal) that will have access to the Azure Key Vault instance.
+This will be used for the keyVaultAdminObjectId parameter of the template.

     `az ad user show --id someuser@sometenant.com --query objectId --output tsv`

 5. Get the object id of the Spring Cloud Resource Provider from your Azure AD tenant.
+This will be used for the springCloudPrincipalObjectId parameter of the template.

     `az ad sp show --id e8de9221-a19c-4c81-b814-fd37c6caf9d2 --output tsv`